alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 There are several types of persistent identifier that could be used to identify datasets: examples include Handles, Archival Resource Keys (ARKs) and Persistent URLs (PURLs), all of which can be resolved to an Internet location.
-Arguably the scheme that is gaining most traction is the Digital Object Identifier (DOI).
+The scheme that is gaining most traction is the Digital Object Identifier (DOI).

 The DOI System is an identifier scheme administered by the International